osg-htc/docs/docs/Common/ca.md

 ### How can I add or remove a particular CA file?

-Add and remove of CA files are supported only if you CA files are being installed using osg-update-certs, which is included in the osg-ca-scripts package (option 2), for all other options no support for adding and removing a particular CA file is provided by OSG.
+Add and remove of CA files are supported only if you CA files are being installed using `osg-update-certs`, which is included in the `osg-ca-scripts` package (option 2), for all other options no support for adding and removing a particular CA file is provided by OSG.
 The preferred approach to add or remove a CA is to use [osg-ca-manage](OsgCaManage).
 For adding a new CA `osg-ca-manage add [--dir <local_dir>] --hash <CA_hash>` may be used, while a CA is removed using `osg-ca-manage remove --hash <CA_hash>`.

 ### Are there any log files or configuration files associated with CA certificate package?